metadaddy/Database.com-FDW-for-PostgreSQL/README.md

             wrapper 'forcefdw.DatabaseDotComForeignDataWrapper'
         );

 7. Create a foreign table.
-You can use any subset of fields from the sobject, but note that field names are case sensitive and must be quoted in the DDL:
+You can use any subset of fields from the sobject, and column/field name matching is not case-sensitive:

         CREATE FOREIGN TABLE contacts (
-            "FirstName" character varying,
+            firstname character varying,
-            "LastName" character varying,
+            lastname character varying,
-            "Email" character varying
+            email character varying
         ) SERVER multicorn_force OPTIONS (
             obj_type 'Contact',
             client_id 'CONSUMER_KEY_FROM_REMOTE_ACCESS_APP,